Sentinel Node Biopsy vs Axillary Lymph Node Dissection

 • Shared Decision-Making

 The decision-making process in breast cancer treatment is collaborative between the patient and the oncologist.
 Patients must understand their diagnosis, treatment options, and associated risks and benefits.
-Engaging in open and honest discussions with an oncologist can help patients make informed decisions aligning with their values and goals.

 • Patient Experience and Quality of Life

 Recovery time, impact on daily activities, and potential long-term side effects should be considered when making treatment decisions.
 While SNB offers faster recovery and fewer complications, ALND may be necessary in cases requiring a more extensive lymph node evaluation.
-Patients should discuss their preferences and concerns with an oncologist to ensure their treatment plan considers their quality of life.

 • Recent Advances and Research